What is a Birth Doula?

 * Massage and other non-pharmacological pain relief measures, aromatherapy, any other non-medical comfort techniques she may be trained in;

 * Support the partner so that s/he can provide support and encouragement to the laboring woman;

 * Help with breastfeeding preparation and beginning breastfeeding.

-Schedule a FREE Doula Consultation Session with Maggie Batt.
+Schedule a FREE Doula Consultation Session with Margaret Wilcox.
 This may be combined with her other services.
-After your FREE consult you may wish to book your her Birth Doula Services.
-See her Bio in the for more details.
+After your FREE consult you may wish to book your Birth Doula Services.
+See her Bio for more details.